matthewfeickert-talks/talk-chep-2023/talk.md

 ]

 ---
-# Revisiting Software Citation Principles
+# Revisiting Software Citation Principles in HEP

 .large[
 * .bold.large[Importance:] As a field HEP understands software is important, but improvements could be made on views towards research products